Bergen: Music

 Bergen has been the home of several notable alternative bands, collectively referred to as the Bergen Wave.
 These bands include Röyksopp and Kings of Convenience on the small, Bergen-based record label Tellé Records, as well as related side-projects, such as The Whitest Boy Alive, Kommode, and Visekongene on independent labels.
 Other internationally well-received artists also originating from Bergen include Aurora, Sondre Lerche, Kygo, Boy Pablo and Alan Walker.

 Bergen is also known as the "black metal capital of Norway", due to its role in the early Norwegian black metal scene and the amount of acts to come from the city in the early 1990s.
-Also the singer Einar Selvik of the band Wardruna was born in Bergen and became famous thanks to the TV series Vikings.
+This notably includes Varg Vikernes, known for his black metal project Burzum and work with Mayhem, who was born in Fana, Bergen.
+The singer Einar Selvik of the band Wardruna was also born in Bergen, and became famous thanks to the TV series Vikings.

 Bergen is also the birthplace of composer Edvard Grieg.
 The biggest music festival in the city is Bergenfest.

 Street art

 Bergen is considered to be the street art capital of Norway.
 Famed artist Banksy visited the city in 2000 and inspired many to start creating street art.
 Soon after, the city brought up the most famous street artist in Norway: Dolk.
 His art can still be seen in several places in the city, and in 2009 the city council choose to preserve Dolk's work "Spray" with protective glass.
 In 2011, Bergen council launched a plan of action for street art in Bergen from 2011 to 2015 to ensure that "Bergen will lead the fashion for street art as an expression both in Norway and Scandinavia".

 The Madam Felle (1831–1908) monument in Sandviken, is in honour of a Norwegian woman of German origin, who in the mid-19th century managed, against the will of the council, to maintain a counter of beer.
 A well-known restaurant of the same name is now elsewhere in Bergen.
 The monument was erected in 1990 by sculptor Kari Rolfsen, supported by an anonymous donor.
 Madam Felle, civil name Oline Fell, was posthumously remembered in a popular song, possibly originally a folksong, "Kjenner Dokker Madam Felle?" by Lothar Lindtner and Rolf Berntzen on an album in 1977.